 How Do You Stimulate The Growth Of Philodendron?

 There are many ways to stimulate philodendron growth indoors.
 One way is to water the philodendron frequently, using a low flow or drip system.
 Another way is to fertilize the philodendron with a general-purpose fertilizer diluted according to the instructions on the package.
-You can also mix a small amount of compost into the potting mix and add it around the base of the plant.
-Finally, you can mist the philodendron with water or give it a light spray from a garden hose.

 Can I Use Orchid Potting Mix For Philodendron?